Birth Injury Attorney in Baltimore, Maryland

 Newborn babies and their mothers are particularly vulnerable during both the pregnancy and the birth process.
 This is an anxious yet happy time for any parent awaiting the family’s newest member.
 Unfortunately, pregnancy and childbirth do not always go smoothly.

-When the medical provider, who was responsible for looking after the mother and her baby, acts without due cue and attention, the results can be catastrophic.
-Babies and their mothers may suffer from preventable birth injuries that affect them for the rest of their lives.
+When the medical provider, who was responsible for looking after the mother and her newborn baby, acts without due care and attention, the results can be catastrophic.
+Newborn babies and their mothers may suffer from preventable birth injuries that affect them for the rest of their lives.
 Most of these cases arise from medical malpractice involving the providers’ negligent behavior.

 In Baltimore, the rules are the same as in every hospital across the state of Maryland.
 If you or your child has been the victim of medical malpractice, you are entitled to pursue compensation and the recovery of the damages you have suffered.

-Peter Angelos Law – Justice For You and Your Baby
+Peter Angelos Law – Justice For You and Your Newborn Baby

-At Peter Angelos Law, we believe that all victims of medical malpractice and negligence deserve the chance to seek justice and compensation for their injuries, regardless of their financial situation.
+At Peter Angelos Law, we believe that all victims of medical malpractice and substandard behavior deserve the chance to seek justice and compensation for their injuries, regardless of their financial situation.

-Doctor examining a pregnant woman with a stethoscope.
-Birth injury attorneys in Baltimore, Maryland can help you get an assessment of your birth related care.
 Peter Angelos Law has successfully represented Maryland clients in a wide range of medical malpractice cases, including cases involving birth injuries.
 A “birth injury” is any injury that occurs before or during childbirth and negatively affects the mother and/or her child.
-Some birth injuries may heal in time while others cause permanent damage.
+Some birth injuries may heal in time while others cause permanent harm.
 Unfortunately, some infants who suffer birth injuries may require lifelong, in-home medical treatment to manage their conditions.

 As Baltimore birth injury lawyers, we have dealt with most forms of birth injury.
 Some of them are more common than others.
 Most of these injuries fall into two categories: